-11 Top-Rated Hiking Trails in Tucson
+12 Top-Rated Hiking Trails in Tucson

-Birds and other wildlife are abundant in the surrounding parks and natural areas, so you have a good chance of spotting animals.
+Birds and other wildlife are abundant in the surrounding parks and natural areas, so you have a decent chance of spotting animals.
 If you don't feel like venturing outside the city center, Tumamoc Hill offers hiking right in the heart of Tucson.

-1 Seven Falls Trail
+1. Seven Falls Trail

 Location: Sabino Canyon Recreation Area

-2 Sutherland Trail
+2. Sutherland Trail

 The first few miles are incredibly popular with people who just want a nice hike through the desert, and it's a great place to get up close to some large saguaros, see some birdlife, and in spring, enjoy the color from the blooming flowers.
 The trail here crosses a seasonal stream and runs over some gently rolling terrain.

 If you have the energy and time, the full hike, with a total elevation gain of 5,900 feet, offers much different scenery.
 The trail climbs up, in some sections quite steeply, to a land of tall pine trees and incredible views over the mountains.